smiletech092-code/Soroban-Smart-Block/TEAM.md

 ## Why We're Building This

-We've been building on Stellar since [year] and repeatedly hit the same wall: every time we deployed a Soroban contract, there was no way for users or partners to understand what was happening on-chain.
+We've been building on Stellar since 2026 and repeatedly hit the same wall: every time we deployed a Soroban contract, there was no way for users or partners to understand what was happening on-chain.
 StellarExpert shows raw XDR.
 Horizon shows nothing.
 We built internal tooling to decode our own events — this project makes that tooling public and generalised